GonzaloGaleano/Android-app-with-Kotlin-VMMV-Retrofit2-Room-Tests/README.md

  - Select a specifict test and run it.
  - Or chose **Run 'All tests'** with contextual menu over app folder in the left project panel.

+## Banck-end API
+For this example i used https://jsonplaceholder.typicode.com

 ## Desing pattern
   The main design patter used is Material Design from (com.google.android.materia)